apache/couchdb-documentation/src/install/troubleshooting.rst

 Is your CouchDB using a lot of memory (several hundred MB) on startup?
 This one seems to especially affect Dreamhost installs.
 It's really an issue with the Erlang VM pre-allocating data structures when ulimit is very large or unlimited.
-A detailed dicussion can be found on the erlang-questions list, but the short answer is that you should decrease ``ulimit -n`` or define ``ERL_MAX_PORTS`` to something reasonable like 1024.
+A detailed discussion can be found on the erlang-questions list, but the short answer is that you should decrease ``ulimit -n`` or define ``ERL_MAX_PORTS`` to something reasonable like 1024.